far3x/lumen/README.md

 ## Why PTAP?

-In the age of powerful AI models, leveraging them for code understanding, analysis, or generation is becoming increasingly valuable.
+Using AI for code understanding, analysis, or generation is becoming increasingly valuable.
 However, effectively communicating the context of an entire coding project to an AI in a single prompt can be challenging and time-consuming.

 **PTAP solves this problem by:**